Your pup can enjoy and benefit from a raw turkey neck at Thanksgiving!

 Just a little FYI: It’s actually possible to rehydrate them and feed them raw – just let them soak in water for a bit and they’ll take on their original form.

 If you can’t get your hands on the right size poultry neck for your particular dog’s needs, you can always cut a larger neck into smaller pieces using (heavy duty) poultry shears.
-I bought mine on Amazon for just $12.99.
+I bought mine on Amazon.

 Can dogs eat chicken and turkey wings?